-Rabbi Acrish lives in Patterson, NY with his wife Terri.
-They take great delight in their son Brian and Brian’s two sons, Maximilian and Harrison and daughter, Lily.
-When not working or playing with his grandchildren, Rabbi Acrish likes to read, exercise, and play the violin.
+Rabbi Acrish lived in Patterson, NY with his wife Terri.
+They took great delight in their son Brian and Brian’s two sons, Maximilian and Harrison and daughter, Lily.
+When not working or playing with his grandchildren, Rabbi Acrish liked to read, exercise, and play the violin.

 Sadly, Rabbi Acrish passed away on Sunday, May 22, 2016 after a long illness.
 He is remembered and missed by his congregation every day.
 His legacy is our warm, inclusive, all-embracing Temple community.
 As we struggle through this difficult time, we see a bright future for our Temple family as we continue to benefit from the wisdom and love given us by our dear Rabbi of 50 years, Solomon B. Acrish.